A life is like a garden. Perfect moments can be had, but not preserved, except in memory. LLAP – Leonard Nimoy

 And, a bust of Nimoy in his role as Spock.
 Both the bust and handprint were unveiled in April 2010 with Nimoy in attendance.

-His two autobiographies, I Am Not Spock (1975) and I Am Spock (1995), are worth a read because they look at his journey with trying to find a life while sharing it with his role as Spock.
+His two autobiographies, I Am Not Spock (1975) and I Am Spock (1995), are worth a read because they look at his journey with trying to find his identity while sharing it with his role as Spock.
 He is both Spock and Nimoy at the same time.

 I’m sad at his passing but also feel that Nimoy lived his life to Spock’s parting phrase: Live Long and Prosper; Nimoy has done both.
 Rest in Peace.